-With no exaggeration what so ever, 2013 can be described as evolutionary in a broad range of areas affecting sales reps.
+With no exaggeration what so ever, the last year can be described as evolutionary in a broad range of areas affecting sales reps.
 Most importantly, the practice of “shooting in the dark” by means of cold sales calls has finally been fully demolished and replaced by the adaptation of strategic lead nurturing campaigns for achieving greater sales efficiency.

->

-> Marketing automation technologies now allow a much more efficient approach towards identification and evaluation of sales-ready leads in the buying cycle.
+Marketing automation technologies now allow a much more efficient approach towards identification and evaluation of sales-ready leads in the buying cycle.
 Consequently, deployment of marketing automation, together with the adaptation to the concept of content selling and the enablement of mobile sales technologies, remain crucial assets of sales reps’ Toolbox in the upcoming year.
 In order for companies to achieve higher conversion rates and boost sales in 2014, however, sales reps will need to acquire a set of additional skills associated with those technologies.

 Why Should Sales Reps Acquire New Skills?